twistedtwig/AutomatedDeployments/README.md

 1. Backuping up IIS Settings to file for Source Control.
 2. Copying files to a destination location.
+3. Give Full Permisisons to a given folder and its children for the given username.
-3. Removing files from a destination location.
+4. Removing files from a destination location.
-4. Setting up App Pools on a destination machine.
+5. Setting up App Pools on a destination machine.
-5. Setting up web sites on a destination machine.
+6. Setting up web sites on a destination machine.
-6. Setting up applications on a destination machine.
+7. Setting up applications on a destination machine.
-7. Removing App Pools from a destination machine.
+8. Removing App Pools from a destination machine.
-8. Removing web sites from a destination machine.
+9. Removing web sites from a destination machine.
-9. Removing applications from a destination machine.
+10. Removing applications from a destination machine.
-10. Create project packages (normally web projects)
+11. Create project packages (normally web projects)
-11. deploy project packages.
+12. deploy project packages.

 5.1) How is Automated Deployments used?
 ---------------------------------------